Nguyễn Quang Hải (footballer, born 1997): Pau

+Công An Hà Nội

+In the summer of 2023, Quang Hải returned to Vietnam to play for Công An Hà Nội.

+Quang Hải made his debut for Cong An Hanoi in a 0-1 away defeat against SHB Đà Nẵng.
+He scored the first goal for the club in the derby game against Viettel from a penalty, contributing in a 3–0 win.
+In the final round of the 2023 V.League 1, Quang Hải had his assist against Thanh Hóa as Gustavo to score the equalizer to help Cong An Ha Noi maintain their first place in the table, winning the league for the first time since 1984.

+In the 2023–24 season, Quang Hải scored 8 goals in V.League 1, but club have no titles and are only ranked 6th in V.League.

+Quang Hải scored 5 goals in 37 matches in the 2024-25 season, helping Công An Hà Nội win the National Cup after defeating Sông Lam Nghệ An 5-0 in the final.
+Along with that, he finished second at the ASEAN Club Championship.

 International career

 Under-16 to under-20

 Nguyễn Quang Hải was called up for the 2012 AFC U-16 Championship qualification at the age of only 14.

-After an impressive performance in the 2014 under-19 National Championship, Quang Hải was called up to the national U19 side.
-He went on to represent the U19 team in the 2014 AFF U-19 Youth Championship and the Bruneian Hassanal Bolkiah Championship, where Vietnam finished as runner-up on both occasions.
+After an impressive performance in the 2014 AFC U-19 Championship, Quang Hải was called up to the national U-19 side.
+He went on to represent the U-19 team in the 2014 AFF U-19 Youth Championship and the Bruneian Hassanal Bolkiah Championship, where Vietnam finished as runner-up on both occasions.

 He made a significant contribution in the 2016 AFC U-19 Championship campaign.
 In the second game against the United Arab Emirates, he assisted Hồ Minh Dĩ in Vietnam's opening goal.
 Vietnam went on to beat host Bahrain in the quarterfinal, thus qualified for the 2017 FIFA U-20 World Cup.
 This was Vietnam's first appearance in a youth FIFA World Cup tournament.

 He captained the Vietnam U20 in the 2017 FIFA U-20 World Cup group stage matches against Honduras and France.